Your Privacy Rights as a COX Customer and Related Information

 Notice to Cox Residential Customers

-In keeping with our commitment to be the most trusted provider of communications and entertainment services ("Subscription Services"), we are letting you know how we will collect, use, and share your information in connection with our Subscription Services.
-We summarized each section of this Notice below and the titles are linked to the more detailed sections, however, the complete notice is what governs, not the headings or summaries, and we encourage you to read those too.
+In keeping with our commitment to be the most trusted provider of communications and entertainment services (“Subscription Services”), we are letting you know how we will collect, use, and disclose your Personally Identifiable Information (defined below) in connection with the Subscription Services.
+We are giving you clear, prior notice of, and in some circumstances the right to choose, how your Personally Identifiable Information will be used and disclosed as described below in this Residential Privacy Notice (“Notice”) or otherwise prior to or at the point of collection of your Personally Identifiable Information.
+We have tried to explain our Subscription Services data practices in clear and meaningful detail in this Notice.
+We summarized each section of this Notice below to make it quicker and easier for you to understand what the full policy details; however, the complete policy, and not the headings or summaries govern, and we encourage you to read those too.

 For additional information, find your local contact information